JohnSnowLabs/nlu/README.md

 ## What kind of models does NLU provide?
 NLU provides everything a data scientist might want to wish for in one line of code!
+ - NLU provides everything a data scientist might want to wish for in one line of code!
+ - 350 + pre-trained models
-- The 14+ of the latest NLP embeddings ( BERT, ELMO, ALBERT, XLNET, GLOVE, BIOBERT, USE) and different variations of them
+ - 100+ of the latest NLP word embeddings ( BERT, ELMO, ALBERT, XLNET, GLOVE, BIOBERT, ELECTRA, COVIDBERT) and different variations of them
-- Generation of Sentence, Chunk and Document from these embeddings
-- Language Classification of 20 languages
-- 36 pretrained NER models
-- 34 Part of Speech (POS) models
-- 34 Lemmatizer models
-- Emotion models for 5 categories
+ - 50+ of the latest NLP sentence embeddings ( BERT, ELECTRA, USE) and different variations of them
+ - 50+ Classifiers (NER, POS, Emotion, Sarcasm, Questions, Spam)
+ - 40+ Supported Languages
  - Labeled and Unlabeled Dependency parsing
-- Spell Checking
-- Stopword removers for 41  languages
-- Classifiers for 12 different problems
-- **244 unique**  NLU components
-- **176 unique** NLP models and algorithms
-- **68 unique** NLP pipelines consisting of composed NLP models
+ - Various Text Cleaning and Pre-Processing methods like Stemming, Lemmatizing, Normalizing, Filtering, Cleaning pipelines and more

 ## Classifiers trained on many different different datasets